Xilinx/SDSoC_Examples/cpp/getting_started/README.md

 Getting Started
 ======================

-This is a main repository which contains variety of SDSoC coding guidelines related examples which are intended to help users to get exposed to various important features of SDSoC.
+This is a main directory which contains variety of SDSoC coding guidelines related examples which are intended to help users to get exposed to various important features of SDSoC.
 Xilinx SDx 2017.1 tool is used to develop these examples.

 ## SDSoC Examples